Zero-Shot Learning vs. Few-Shot Learning vs. Fine-Tuning: A technical walkthrough using OpenAI's APIs & models

 As with any scientific or machine learning experiment, it is important to establish a benchmark baseline.
 For this case study, we will use zero-shot learning as the baseline by experimenting with various zero-shot prompts and evaluating the performance (precision, recall, f1-score, accuracy) of these prompts against the test set.

-The demo video below shows how we can leverage the ‘Humans Generate Prompt’ option of the LLM Editor within Labelbox Annotate to create various zero-shot prompts using in-house and/or external teams to scale out our annotation operations.
+The demo video below shows how we can leverage the ‘Humans Generate Prompt’ option of the Prompt and Response Editor within Labelbox Annotate to create various zero-shot prompts using in-house and/or external teams to scale out our annotation operations.

 Once we have constructed our dataset of zero-shot prompts within Labelbox using a prompt engineering workforce, we can export them from the Labelbox UI the Labelbox Python SDK and use them in our script, as shown in the video below.